2023 Best Health Sciences & Services Schools in Alabama

 Top Alabama Schools in Health Sciences & Services

 Our analysis found Samford University to be the best school for health sciences and services students who want to pursue a degree in Alabama.
-Located in the large suburb of Birmingham, Samford is a private not-for-profit college with a moderately-sized student population.
+Located in the suburb of Birmingham, Samford is a private not-for-profit college with a moderately-sized student population.

 Read full report on Health Sciences & Services at University of Alabama at Birmingham